This is Sir Roy Grounds, “one of Australia’s leading architects of the modern movement”.

 Boyd completed about 200 mostly small scale projects but is better known for being a prolific writer, commentator, content provider and The Voice of Australian Architecture.
 His 1960 book The Australian Ugliness was widely praised and admired for railing against suburban sprawl but, going by what’s happened in the 65 years since, was totally useless IF its true object was actually to change things for the better.
 If.
 We shouldn’t assume courting media controversy was something invented with the internet.

 Harry Seidler was born in Austria in 1923.
-After attending the Harvard Graduate School of Design under Walter Gropius, being Marcel Breuer‘s first assistant, doing vacation work for Alvaar Aalto, doing a stint at Oscar Niemeyer’s studio and being taught art by Joseph Albers, he and his parents rocked up in Australia in 1948.
-Seidler was 25.
+After attending the Harvard Graduate School of Design under Walter Gropius, being Marcel Breuer‘s first assistant, doing vacation work for Alvaar Aalto, doing a stint at Oscar Niemeyer’s studio and being taught art by Joseph Albers, his parents rocked up in Australia in 1948.
+Seidler was 25 and working for Breuer at the time.
 His parents immediately asked him to design their new house in their new country.
 I’d love to know more about these parents of his.
 The preliminaries over, Seidler’s career proper began.

 Although only ten when the Bauhaus closed shop, Seidler positioned himself as the first architect to fully express its principles in Australia.
 In short, he became The Other Voice of Australian Architecture.
 He wore bow ties, spoke in quotes, seemed to live forever, and was Australia’s Gropius.